 If you do click on the link it will take you to an extremely plausible copy of an HMRC site that looks like this:

-The scammers have perfecty copied HMRC’s header and although the message sounds very believable the information it contains is not correct.
+The scammers have perfecty copied HMRC’s header.
+However, although the message sounds very believable, the information it contains is not correct.